sap-tutorials/Tutorials/tutorials/cp-aibus-dox-booster-app/cp-aibus-dox-booster-app.md

 >If you face any issue with the booster **Set up account for Document Information Extraction**, you can alternatively follow the steps in [Subscribe to Document Information Extraction Trial UI](cp-aibus-dox-ui-sub) to subscribe to the user interface application manually.

-You are now all set to [Use Machine Learning to Extract Information from Documents](cp-aibus-dox-ui).
+You're now all set to [Use Machine Learning to Extract Information from Documents](cp-aibus-dox-ui).
 Step 4 is optional.
 If you're not interested, you can set it to **Done** and go directly to the next tutorial.